 We have a fantastic new job opportunity for a Hospital Inventory Specialist I to join our Hospital Services team at Bloodworks.
-The incumbent in this role will serve as the primary customer service representative for multiple customers, processing blood component orders.
-This role will recommend component substitutions to maximize the utilization of the overall blood inventory and arrange shipping logistics and transportation in accordance with appropriate regulatory guidelines.
-There is career progression from I, II, III, and Lead levels.
+The incumbent in this role will serve as the primary customer service representative to multiple customers while processing orders for blood components.
+His role will include recommending component substitutions to maximize utilization of the overall blood inventory and arranging shipping logistics and transportation in accordance with applicable regulatory guidelines.
+There is career progression at the I, II, III, and Lead levels.

 Principal responsibilities include, but are not limited to: